digitaldickinson/newsquiz/README.md

 - Check the prompt and adjust as required - It's currently set to favour Manchester and Greater Manchester in the question selection

 ## Features:
-- Twice-daily quiz generation (AM/PM)
+- Twice-daily quiz generation (AM/PM) to minimise API calls.
 - 20 current affairs questions
 - Mobile-responsive design
 - Color-coded results with explanations